-Bitcoins and other electronic currencies present an entirely new form of investment that’s turning heads across the financial world.
-Fast-moving and convenient, does it match the reliability and sustainability of physical gold investment, also conveniently available online?
+Bitcoins and other electronic currencies present a new form of investment that’s turning heads across the financial world.
+While Bitcoins have gained impressive traction in recent years, can this new and unproven market match up to gold?

 Bitcoin is a cryptocurrency, so called due to the encrypted data used in its transaction.
 Bitcoin was first created by an anonymous group of programmers known as Satoshi Nakamoto, and was first released as open source software in 2009.

-To be honest, it’s not exactly easy for laymen (including us) to understand exactly how bitcoin works.
-(An explanation can be found here.)
+Although cryptocurrencies have become very mainstream, it’s not an easy technology to understand (An explanation can be found here.)
 However, the important facts are:

-Investing in gold can also be tax free.
-If you invest in UK gold coins which are legal tender you will not be charged any Capital Gains Tax.
+Investing in gold can also be tax free depending on individual circumstances.
+If you invest in Royal Mint minted gold coins which are legal tender you will not be charged any Capital Gains Tax.

 What’s more, physical gold has intrinsic value which can never drop to zero – the same cannot be said for bitcoin.

 While the advantages of investing in physical gold to safeguard one’s prosperity are manifold, its relevance is in no way diminished by technological advancement.
 Much like bitcoins, gold sits outside of traditional banking systems and is thereby free of intervention and interference.